MathiasBusk/HYDROsim-paper/README.md

 ### conda env create --file environment.yml

 from the anaconda command prompt within the repository.
 Make sure to unpack the 'Train_sub.zip' file containing the data for 'Network_train.ipynb'.

+In order to run the 'Data_sampling.py' script, please download the groundwater model from https://github.com/modflowpy/flopy and specify the folder in the script.
+Also get the .exe files for MODFLOW 2005 from https://www.usgs.gov/software/modflow-2005-usgs-three-dimensional-finite-difference-ground-water-model and add them to PATH.